 Additional packages

-The controller domain (dom0) is a privileged Linux VM, based on CentOS.
+The controller domain (dom0) is a privileged Linux VM, part of which is compatible with RHEL/CentOS packages.

 It may be useful to add more packages to it, with precaution.
-The XCP-ng project offers some in its repositories, and other packages can be installed from CentOS, EPEL, or even third party repositories.
+The XCP-ng project offers some in its repositories, and other packages can be installed from CentOS, EPEL, or even third party repositories, but at the user's own risks.

 Best effort support is provided for additional packages provided by the XCP-ng project (supported list for XCP-ng 8.2).
 No support is provided for other additional packages, even if installed from our repositories, as they contain build dependencies not supposed to be installed in production.